Ormeau, Queensland: Geography

 Ormeau is located in the northern Gold Coast, approximately 41 km north of Surfers Paradise, and 49 km south of Brisbane.

+Its northern boundary adjoins Yatala and its southern boundary is the Pimpama River.

 Cupania is a neighbourhood within the north of the suburb (27.7691°S 153.2386°E).
 It was gazetted on 5 October 1991 and named after the Cupaniopsis anacardioides tree that was planted on the estate.

 History

 The name of the town came from Ormeau House the estate of Major Alexander Jenyns Boyd, a sugar planter of the 1860s.
-His first wife, Isabella (née Dawson) was born at Ormeau Road, Belfast, Ulster, Ireland.
+His first wife, Isabella (née Dawson) was born at Ormeau Road, Belfast, Ulster, Northern Ireland.
 The word ormeau is French, meaning young elm.

 Podinga Provisional School opened on 5 August 1878.
 In 1892 it was renamed Ormeau Provisional School.
 On 1 January 1909, it became Ormeau State School.
 It is within the present-day boundaries of the suburb of Pimpama.

-Ormeau Upper State School opened on 3 February 1919 and closed on circa 1933.
+Ormeau Upper State School opened on 3 February 1919 and closed circa 1933.

 Toogoolawa School opened on 26 September 2001.

-Livingstone Christian College opened on January 2002.
+Livingstone Christian College opened in January 2002.

 Lutheran Ormeau Rivers District School opened on 23 January 2006.

 Norfolk Village State School opened on 1 January 2009 with 430 students.
 It was originally proposed to be named Cupania State School after the neighbourhood.

 Ormeau Woods State High School opened on 1 January 2009.
 It was originally proposed to be named Ormeau State High School.

 Mother Teresa Catholic Primary School opened in 2011 with 54 students in Years Prep-3.